Sivakumar3695/CNN-MNIST/README.md

 3. Loss at the end of training
 4. Time taken for the process to complete.

-Following packages are pre-requisites to run this project:
+Following packages are prerequisites to run this project:
 1. matplotlib - to generate Means Loss Vs Training Epoch graph, Mean activation value of every channel in a given layer for feature visualization in bar graph formay
 2. keras - to load MNIST training and test dataset
 3. numpy - to carry out vectorised implementation.
 4. opencv - to process custom images provided for digit recognition, to generate feature visualization images based on the Numpy vector data
-5. scipy - scipy.ndimage is needed to calculate centre of mass for the custom handwritten digits to align the digits in the same way MNIST dataset handles.
+5. scipy - scipy.ndimage is needed to calculate the centre of mass for a custom handwritten digit to align the digit in the same way MNIST dataset handles.

    Important details from MNIST dataset: "
         1. All images are size normalized to fit in a 20x20 pixel box